cv-net/cv-net/README.md

-### Khalil Abdellah ⚡🌱 Open to work!
+### Khalil Abdellah ⚡🌱 Software Engineer!
 #### khalil.mktg@gmail.com

-I'm a recent graduate in Marketing from Temple University, building skills and looking for experience in UX, web development, and SEO.
+SWE, Philadelphia PA.
 My biggest interest now is using UX for journalism, or communication design.

 Looking to collaborate on a collaborative annotation project in node.js!